Lucas8448/LinkDB/README.md

 # LinkDB

-LinkDB is a Flask-based API that interfaces with ScyllaDB to allow users to dynamically create keyspaces, tables, and manage data.
+LinkDB is a Flask-based API that interfaces with ScyllaDB, allowing users to dynamically create keyspaces, tables, and manage data.

 ## Features

 - Generate an API key for authentication.
-- Create keyspaces with specified replication factors.
+- Create keyspaces automatically during API key generation with specified replication factors.
 - List tables in a given keyspace.
 - Insert, update, query, and delete data from a specific table.
 - Basic API key authentication for enhanced security.